 - What happens if a case goes to Crown Court?

-- What happens if you plead not guilty in Crown Court?
+- What happens if you plead not guilty but are found guilty?

-- How long does a case take to go to crown court?
+- Why would a case go from magistrates to crown court?

 - Do you go to jail immediately after sentencing?